 How do you find the right people with whom to network?
 There are many networking groups across Pennsylvania, especially throughout Harrisburg and Philadelphia.
-Some may require a fee to join, so be sure to do your research and verify that it’s a group that will benefit you and one whose benefits you’ll be able to maximize.
+Some may require a fee to join, so be sure to do your research and verify that it’s a group that’ll benefit you.
 Here are a few networking options you can consider when starting a business in PA.

 Local Chambers of Commerce

-Your first step in entrepreneurial networking should be to reach out to the local or regional chamber of commerce.
-These groups have many members who meet regularly for mixers, information sessions and other special events.
-You will meet potential collaborators as well as your competition, both of which could prove valuable as your company grows.
+Your first step in entrepreneurial networking should be to reach out to your local or regional chamber of commerce.
+These groups have many members who meet regularly for mixers, information sessions, and other special events.
+You’ll meet potential collaborators as well as your competition, both of which could prove valuable as your company grows.

 Business Networking Groups in Harrisburg